Becoming a Member

 Sign the Membership Book:

 The final step in becoming a member is signing the Membership book.
 We have the Membership Book in the Sanctuary after each service on the third Sunday of the month for people who are ready to become members, although you may arrange to sign the book at another time if you prefer.
 After you have signed the book, you will be invited to our next New Member Recognition Ceremony.
 If you have any questions or would like additional information about membership, please email [email protected].
+As you can see in the photo below, even during COVID we had people signing our membership book!

 What Are the Responsibilities of Membership?